Jaswanth-Marni/Amazon-Cloning/README.md

 # Amazon-Cloning
-Hello, guys here is the amazon clone that i created.
+Hello, guys here is the Amazon clone that I created.
 I have only used HTML and CSS.
+I hope it will help you.